Wednesday, 17 December 2008

 Her debut EP Even Born Again has just been released through Summer Break, receiving praise from many a listener, which isn't suprising.

-ck to the EP, Even Born Again progresses with a determined air that powers through the instruments and forces the listener into thinking of better times ahead, as if your conciousness and outlook on life is indeed being "born again".
+The title track to the EP, Even Born Again progresses with a determined air that powers through the instruments and forces the listener into thinking of better times ahead, as if your conciousness and outlook on life is indeed being "born again".

 Second track, Black Hoax Lie is a slow, heartbreaking song, with lyrics that I'm sure anyone could relate to, "Wherever you left me/That's where my heart still lies".
 However, it's a song that has a hint of hope to it "When you're on your way to the bottom/At least you know where you're going", which is an all too true truth in my opinion.